The Critic: Design

 Four people have a design credit on the show: David Silverman, Rich Moore, David Cutler, and Everett Peck.
 Silverman designed the look of Jay Sherman.
 Moore and Cutler designed the general look of the show including some of the backgrounds and supporting cast.
 The character of Doris was based on Peck's drawings.
-Cutler helped in the hard task of standardizing all these animation styles.
-Moore was the supervising director, so oversaw a lot of the design process—and was also responsible for how the action would play out, and how each shot would be framed.
+Cutler helped standardize all these designers' styles.
+Moore was the supervising director and thus oversaw a lot of the design process; he was also responsible for how the action would play out and how each shot would be framed.
 Rich Moore explains "the design of Jay Sherman began as a sketch done by David Silverman" on a napkin/place-mat in a restaurant.
 He was designed as "Kaufmanesque," and Jim Brooks liked the design, so his design remained much the same for the pilot episode.
-Moore had his reservations as the character had a "flat head and tiny eyes that were hard to act with", and was composed of shapes that were difficult to turn in a 3D space.
-It was decided the drawing encapsulated the humanity and reality of the critic, so was left unchanged.
-Over the course of the two seasons, however, the design was altered slightly.
-The flat head was made more round, and his eyes became bigger—in order to make Sherman more appealing and easier to animate.
+Moore had his reservations as the character had a "flat head and tiny eyes that were hard to act with" and was composed of shapes that were difficult to turn in a 3D space.
+It was decided, however, that the drawing encapsulated the humanity and reality of the character, so it was left unchanged.
+Nonetheless, over the course of the two seasons, the design was altered slightly.
+The flat head was made more round, and his eyes became bigger, to make Sherman more appealing and easier to animate.
 The design team never intended to make the characters too cartoony as it would not have fit tonally with the type of show.
 The characters were designed via a general think-tank process of "what do we like about the characters and what are we trying to say about them?".
-Quick sketches were completed in front of the full creative team after a discussion about characters, which were then critically analysed.
+Quick sketches were completed in front of the full creative team, after a discussion about characters, which were then critically analysed.
 In particular, the design of the parents caused some issues.
 Jim Brooks described the father as a "crazy wasp."
 The designs were eventually based on a photo of a professor and his wife.
 Moore explains that the animation should never "step on the voices or the writing."

 Vlada, an Eastern European restaurateur, was named after Jean and Reiss's film professor at Harvard University, Vlada Petrić.
 The character's physical appearance was based on Gábor Csupó, a Hungarian animator on the early seasons of The Simpsons.
 Though some believed Sherman to look like the film critic James Wolcott, this was not intentional.